Trentonom0r3/Ezsynth/README.md

 - Does this work for macOS/Linux?
     - macOS, no. Potentially in the future, but that would require contributions to the codebase from others.
-    - Linux, soon.
-Just have to compile the '.pyd' properly and then double check it with the python.
+    - Linux, you must compile from source.

 - The Ebsynth GUI app has a mask option.
 How do I do that with this?
-    - Currently, there is no option for using masks with Ezsynth.
-This will be updated in the future.
+    - This is currently undergoing testing.

 - Does this use ebsynth.exe on the back end?
     - No, this is a custom implementation, built using a pybind11 wrapper around the original ebsynth source code.